Criminal charge

 The charging document is what generally starts a criminal case in court.
-But the procedure by which somebody is charged with a crime and what happens when somebody has been charged varies from country to country and even, within a country, from state to state.
+But the procedure by which somebody is charged with a crime and what happens when somebody has been charged varies from country to country and even sometimes within a country.

 Before a person is found guilty of a crime, a criminal charge must be proven beyond a reasonable doubt.

 Punishment

 There can be multiple punishments due to certain criminal charges.
 Minor criminal charges such as misdemeanors, tickets, and infractions have less harsh punishments.
 The judge usually sentences the person accused of committing the charges right after the hearing.
 The punishments generally include fines, suspension, probation, a small amount of jail time, or alcohol and drug classes.
 If the criminal charges are considered more serious like a felony, then there is a lengthier process for determining the punishment.
 Felonies include the most serious crimes such as murder and treason.
 In addition to the trial that decides innocence or guilt, there is a separate trial (after one is convicted) that determines the punishment(s) for the criminal charges committed.